Time as Dramaturgy: Staging Gluck Across Two Worlds

 Christoph Willibald Gluck’s Il Parnaso confuso and La corona, composed separately in 1765 for the Habsburg court, occupy a curious position within his output.
 Shaped by the expectations of courtly entertainment, they sit at a point of tension between inherited operatic convention and the emerging clarity of Gluck’s reformist instinct.
 Their music already gestures toward a more direct, expressive language, while remaining shaped by the dramaturgical structures of Pietro Metastasio, and bound by their original context to a world of display, ceremony, and artifice.

-In approaching these works for the Valletta Early Opera Festival, the question was not how to modernise them, but how to reveal their internal logic.
-Although conceived independently, the two operas suggested an unexpected continuity: a movement from playful performance toward moral action.
-Rather than treating them as discrete works, I sought to stage them as successive states of the same world, revealed through time.
+In directing these works at the Valletta Early Opera Festival, the question was not how to modernise them, but how to reveal their internal logic.
+Although conceived independently, the two operas suggest an unexpected continuity: a movement from playful performance toward moral action.
+Rather than treating them as discrete works, I staged them as successive states of the same world, revealed through time.

-Both works were written for four female voices as court serenatas to be performed by the Habsburg archduchesses.
-This concentration of female presence, unusual in its focus, became a starting point for the staging.
-It prompted a broader consideration of historical moments in which women occupy a more visibly active or self-determined position within social structures, and in which their agency aligns with the thematic concerns of the operas themselves.
-The question, then, was not only where to place these works in time, but when their particular configuration of voices and relationships might most clearly resonate.
+Both works are written for four female voices.
+This concentration of female presence became a starting point for the staging.
+It prompted a broader consideration of historical moments in which women occupy a more visibly active or self-determined position, bringing their agency into alignment with the operas’ movement from performance toward action.

 This led to the decision to relocate both operas within the setting of an English country manor across two distinct moments of the twentieth century.

 Il Parnaso confuso unfolds in the 1920s, within a culture of display, leisure, and aesthetic experimentation.
-The drawing room becomes a site in which mythology and social ritual intersect: a space for performance, courtship, and the stylisation of identity.
+Apollo and the Muses are depicted as decadent ladies of society.
+The drawing room becomes a site in which mythology and social ritual intersect: a space for performance, courtship, and stylised identity.
 The wedding at the centre of the opera finds a natural parallel in the social world of the period, while the figures of Apollo and the Muses emerge as participants in a culture defined by artifice, elegance, and play.

 Here, myth does not stand apart from reality, but is absorbed into it.
 The characters operate simultaneously as social figures and mythological archetypes, allowing the opera’s shifting allegiances and playful contradictions to unfold within a recognisable human framework.
 The boundary between sincerity and performance remains deliberately unstable.